Configuring Workloads

 Creating a Workload Config

-on the central node.
+KVM workload configs are stored in /var/pxen/monoliths/ on the central node.
 Each file defines a VM, uploaded to nodes when started.

-Example: Create /var/pxen/monoliths/qemutest1.conf
+Example: Create /var/pxen/monoliths/qemutest1.conf:

 name=qemutest1